-Film noir, which dominated the 1940s, fell right into one of the harshest periods of ruling of the Hays Code, and being a kind of film that addressed very adult matters and didn’t shy away from themes of violence, murders, betrayals, sexual obsession, censorship was a real issue.
+Film noir dominated the 1940s, the harshest periods of ruling of the Hays Code.
+It was a kind of film that addressed very adult matters and didn’t shy away from themes like violence, murders, betrayals, sexual obsession.
+Censorship was a real issue.

 Most film noir solved this not by avoiding the theme, but by avoiding the show, rely on suggestion, innuendo and nudging of the viewer’s imagination.
 These were valuable means of closing the gap between the constraints bearing upon direct representation and the audience’s expectation of how the characters would actually behave.

 In doing so, film noir had two powerful allies:

 Popularised in the US already in the 1920s, by the 1940s it was so ingrained in people (and of course in movies viewers) that filmmakers could rely on it as part of the narration.